 Using PostGIS with BigSQL is easy, simply install the

-via pgc command line or BigSQL Manager and then enable the extension in the database you
+via pgc command line and then enable the extension in the database you

 want to use PostGIS functions.
 First, install PostGIS for your version of Postgres.